exercism/v2-website/README.md

 ### Install Bundler

-Bundle is used to handle the project's Ruby dependancies.
+Bundle is used to handle the project's Ruby dependencies.
 You can install it via
 ```bash
 gem install bundler
 ```